gatsbyjs/gatsby/packages/gatsby-admin/README.md

 A visual interface to configure your Gatsby site.

-We have not packaged this nicely yet, so its not installable
+We have not packaged this nicely yet, so it is not installable.

 ## How to develop it